Learn More About SFA's Funding Opportunities

 For both the Marks Family Endowment and Zachs Award, students must submit an application that includes a project description and detailed budget.

-Students applying for these two funds are strongly encouraged to attend a Grants Workshop to be offered on February 17, 2017, by Dean Anne D’Alleva.
+Students applying for these two funds are strongly encouraged to attend attend the Funding Opportunities Workshop with Interim Dean Alain Frogley.
 This session will help students learn how to develop a project, write an effective proposal, and create an accurate budget.
-SFA students will receive an email invitation to this event.
+SFA students will receive an email invitation to these workshops.

 Please note that recipients are required to submit a report assessing their projects upon completion.
 Failure to do so may affect recipients' eligibility for other awards and funding within the School of Fine Arts.

 The School of Engineering and the School of Fine Arts are pleased to announce the Krenicki Arts & Engineering Institute scholarships.
 This program is made possible by the generosity of alumni John Krenicki (Mechanical Engineering) and Donna Krenicki (Graphic Design), and is an initiative of the Krenicki Arts & Engineering Institute, founded in 2019, which seeks to promote innovative collaborations between the two fields in research, teaching, and external partnerships.